Originate/nectarine/docs/vs_redux.md

 * Actions are plain functions and can be used for encapsulation or to group getters or setters
 * `mapStateToProps` and `mapDispatchToProps` are combined into a single `mapProps`

-The following is the source code that would replace the entry point, action creators, reducers, and container components.
-The presentational components would be the same.

 # Entry Point

 ```js